dacr/the-rules-for-good-code-examples/README.md

 - what are its required **software dependencies**
   - linux packages required to run this bash script example
   - python modules to install before trying to run the example
-  - maven/classpath required packages
+  - maven/classpath required artifacts

 The minimum thing to do is to add comments in your example which list the required runtime and dependencies information.
-You can also use a [shebang][shebang] to make your example directly executable while giving to the reading the information about how it is executed.
+You can also use a [shebang][shebang] to make your example directly executable while giving to the example reader the information about how it is executed.

-It is also important that your example *prints* something, for a function, add some usage example with printed results.
+It is also important that your example *prints* something, for a function, add some usage example with visible results.

 ```python
 #!/usr/bin/env python3